A Guide to System Hardening

-These system hardening standards are available for free from bodies like the National Institute of Standards and Technology and the Center for Internet Security.
+These system hardening standards are free from bodies like the National Institute of Standards and Technology and the Center for Internet Security.
 Each repository consists of a list of vendors, their technology offerings, and the benchmarks for safeguarding each listed technology.

 In addition, the benchmark documents contain recommendations and detailed instructions for implementing security measures based on use cases.
 In this format, a security professional can download the appropriate documentation for their infrastructure and build a checklist of hardening steps specific to their technology stack.

 Usually, a hardening checklist for securing this type of server would include the following steps: